SkyBlueRW/SkyBlueRW.github.io/_posts/2023-07-23-anchor-forecast-bayesian.md

 \end{aligned}
 $$

-In the sense either a partial and absolute view such as security a and b's expected return are 5% and 10%
+It is direct to have an absolute view on a subset of the security universe (a and b's expected return are 5% and 10%)

 $$
 \begin{aligned}